jasonseminara/beer-league-baseball/README.md

 To create this web app some external technologies and packages were used.
 I used npm packages Express, Morgan, EJS, Body-Parser, Method-Override, PG-Promise, ES-Lint and Nodemon.
 I used the Bulma CSS framework to style my pages and set up the tables.
 The code is written in accordance with the AirBnb style guide.

+My instructor Jason Seminara helped me with the SQL queries and the code to validate a team name and make sure it's not a duplicate.

 ### User Stories

 As the commissioner of a baseball league I would like to be able to  create, update and delete if necessary teams and players throughout the season.